 Whether we are putting together an internal conference or a client conference, start with our own organisation.
 We should not necessarily bet on shiny titles.
 Instead, find people who have the right skills and are willing to share their knowledge with others.
 But a programme that only consists of our employees is not convincing nor attractive enough.

-For an internal conference, invite other organisations who have already gone through the change our company is about to undergo to share their experience.
+For an internal conference, invite other organisations who have already gone through the change to share their experience.
 The purpose of this will be to encourage our personnel.
 Another good resource to use are suppliers and co-partners whose work description includes helping our business grow.

 A local or a guest

-Some things to remember when we are considering inviting a well-known speaker from abroad: the affordable and good ones are booked way in advance, so we need to invite them ahead of time.
+The affordable and good well-known speakers are often busy with work.
+So we need to invite them ahead of time.
 There are a lot of players within the 5000 – 20 000 price range, but most of them are not as well known nor content-rich.
 True players start from about 40 000 – 50 000 euros.
 Even if we have the means for that, we need to check whether the majority of our target group has already seen that person perform or not.

 Local opinion leaders are also a wonderful option as they can talk about the topic from a completely different point of view.
 For example, we could have a theatre director talk about business management, an artist about marketing, or an animal researcher about logistics.